domapic/domapic-base/README.md

 domapic start SERVERNAME --port=8090
 ```

-To show all CLI available commands run:
+To get help about all CLI available commands and options run:

 ```shell
 domapic --help